What are String Games?

-Researchers have found that making string figures helps build the mathematical thought process as following the steps is very much like following steps in a math problem.
-Japanese mathemeticians do them and teach them to their students; as do the teachers at Waldorf schools all over the world.
-Learning figures builds dexetierty, eye hand coordination and encourages growth of neural pathways in our brains.
+Researchers have found that making string figures helps build the mathematical thought process, as following the steps is very much like following steps in a math problem.
+Japanese mathematicians do them and teach them to their students; as do the teachers at Waldorf schools all over the world.
+Learning figures builds dexterity, hand-eye coordination, and encourages the growth of neural pathways in our brains.

-String games can range from simple to quite complex.
-Practice and patience are required!
+String games can range from simple to quite complex so practice and patience are required!
 We recommend taking one along in your purse or backpack to practice while waiting in line and at restaurants.
 Many a time we have been surprised by a grandparent or friend who remembers playing string games as a child and teaches us a new one!
-Tricks are great to know as they amaze my children.

 You can find more information at www.isfa.org.
 A string figure magazine and organization.